City Council has passed Ordinance 3452 requiring face coverings in public spaces. The ordinance is effective Saturday, July 11 through May 25, 2021.

 Why is the City of Stillwater adopting a face-covering ordinance?

 COVID- 19 is a respiratory disease that can result in serious illness or death, is caused by the SARS-CoV-2 virus, which is a new strain of coronavirus that had not been previously identified in humans and can spread from person to person.
 The current scientific understanding of this virus from the U.S. Centers for Disease Control and Prevention (CDC) indicates that it spreads mainly from person to person, mainly through respiratory droplets produced when an infected person talks, coughs, or sneezes.
 These respiratory droplets can land in the mouths or on noses of nearby people or can possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within six feet).
-Currently there is no vaccine, treatment, or cure for COVID-19.
+Until a significant portion of the population has been vaccinated for COVID-19, the CDC and others have indicated that the wearing of face coverings will be necessary until certain immunity levels are established.

-The transmission of COVID-19 remains a significant threat to the health and safety of the Stillwater community and rates of infection are increasing at an alarming exponential rate.
+The transmission of COVID-19 remains a significant threat to the health and safety of the Stillwater community.
 Health experts agree that implementing protective health measures such as social distancing and face coverings help in reducing the rate of transmission of the virus.

 Are there exceptions to the face-covering ordinance?